- Beyond Restoration

 1. Is the tooth painful to pressure?

-If the answer is yes, the next question to ask is if the pain is upon biting and applying the pressure or upon release.
-If it is upon application of pressure, then I am thinking it’s either an apical abscess or root fracture.
-As we know, the root fracture can often be confirmed by a periodical radiograph or by the presence of a deep isolated probing depth.
-An apical abscess would be confirmed via percussion sensitivity, a periapical radiograph and/or a negative response to vitality testing.
-If, on the other hand, the pain is upon release, then I am thinking along the lines of cracked tooth syndrome (CTS).
+If the answer is yes, the next question to ask is if the pain is upon biting and applying the pressure, or upon release.
+If it’s upon application of pressure, then I’m thinking it’s either an apical abscess or root fracture.
+The root fracture can often be confirmed by a periodical radiograph or by the presence of a deep isolated probing depth.
+An apical abscess would be confirmed via percussion sensitivity, a periapical radiograph, and/or a negative response to vitality testing.
+If, on the other hand, the pain is upon release, then I’m thinking along the lines of cracked tooth syndrome.
 For testing biting sensitivity, I most often use a tool called a Tooth Slooth.

-This tool works by placing the pointed end on each cusp as pictured here and then having the patient bite and release.
+This tool works by placing the pointed end on each cusp, as pictured below, then having the patient bite and release.
 A normal, healthy tooth will have no pain.

-If the tooth is only suffering from CTS, then a crown may be all it needs.
-For these teeth, I typically temporize them to see if the patient's symptoms resolve, unless of course the patient has lingering pain to thermal testing and we know endodontic treatment is indicated.
+If the tooth is only suffering from cracked tooth syndrome, then a crown may be all it needs.
+For these teeth, I typically temporize them to see if the patient’s symptoms resolve, unless the patient has lingering pain to thermal testing and we know endodontic treatment is indicated.

-Lastly, in the case of root fracture, the tooth is often a loss, although in some cases the tooth can be kept via root amputation or hemisection.
-So at the end of the day, the short answer for these teeth is it is a safe bet to recommend placing a crown if the tooth is to be retained.
+Lastly, in the case of root fracture, the tooth is often a loss, although in some cases it can be kept via root amputation or hemisection.
+So at the end of the day, the short answer for these teeth is: It’s a safe bet to recommend placing a crown if the tooth is to be retained.

 2. Where is the crack?